 To examine differences between study groups (intervention with mothers, intervention without mother, control) in the baseline levels of BMI and maternal modeling of thinness, we conducted two one-way analyses of variance (ANOVA).
 The analyses revealed no significant differences between groups in the baseline levels of BMI, F(2, 114) = 0.22, p = .80, and maternal modeling of thinness, F(2, 114) = 1.13, p = .33.

 Next, to examine differences between study groups in the trajectory of change in self-esteem and dietary behavior over time (baseline [T1], 6 months [T2], 18 months [T3]), we estimated two latent trajectory models using MPlus 8.3 Structural Equation Modeling (SEM) package (Muthén & Muthén, 1998-2017).
-Specifically, we estimated the intercept and slope of change over time (using the time matrix of 0, 6, 18) for self-esteem and dietary behavior (separately) and predicted these slopes by study group and BMI to examine whether they affect these slopes of change (i.e., whether there are different slopes of change over time among different study groups and/or for different BMI).
+Specifically, we estimated the intercept and slope of change over time (using the time matrix of 0, 6, 18) for 6 and dietary behavior (separately) and predicted these slopes by study group and BMI to examine whether they affect these slopes of change (i.e., whether there are different slopes of change over time among different study groups and/or for different BMI).
 To do so, we first recoded the study group measure into two dummy variables comparing the intervention with mothers to the other two groups.
 Model fit was estimated using Comparative Fit Index (CFI), Tucker Lewis Index (TLI), and Root Mean Square Error of Approximation (RMSEA).

 The models had excellent fit to the observed data, χ2(6) = 6.85, p = .34, CFI = 1.00, TLI = .99, RMSEA = .04 for self-esteem (see Figure 1), and χ2(6) = 4.20, p = .65, CFI = 1.00, TLI = 1.00, RMSEA = .00 for dietary behavior (see Figure 2).
 The models indicated that the self-esteem of girls in the intervention with mothers group was marginally higher than that of girls in the intervention without mothers, specifically between T2 and T3, p = .06.
-In addition, significant differences were found in the trajectory of change in dietary behavior such that a greater decrease were observed among the intervention with mothers group as compared to the other groups (p < .05).
+In addition, significant differences were found in the trajectory of change in dietary behavior such that a greater decrease was observed among the intervention with the mothers group as compared to the other groups (p < .05).
 These effects were significant controlling for BMI (which were not linked with the slope of change in self-esteem and dietary behavior).

 Examining the modeling for thinness self-esteem dietary behavior hypothesis